lordonium/Labview-Acquisition-Software/README.md

 Most of the instruments did not give any trouble while indtalling all the necessary libraries.
 Practically all of them had a support from National Instruments.
 However, Lock-In's libs were a little bit outdated, so I had to fix it by replacing the 'Visa open' function with the new one.

 To our greatest fears the DAQ was ~~a pain in the ass~~.
 Not only did it have faulty drivers, it also got possesed by a demon.
 Actually, Keithley company was purchased by Tektronix and consequently they canceled the support for this product.
 As a result, the libs could only be installed only on the *LabVIEW 7.1*.
-After some magic was applied I found the original company who producers the original DAQ boards and got from their official website all the needed drivers and libs.
+After some magic was applied I found the manufacturing company who producers the original DAQ boards for other brands and got from their official website all the needed drivers and libs.

 #### **Software**